THE INDEPENDENT VOTING SYSTEM

 - Voters can always vote their consciences.

-- The system can also be used for fair at-large elections.
+- The system can also be used for fair at-large elections (although at-large itself is not

 - The system can also be used for fair referendum elections.